dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 ### 6.1 Notable Trends in Smart Device Usage

-1. There is a correlation *(Note: Correlation does not imply causation)* between the amount of sleep an individual gets and the time they are active, with the most active people getting 6-8 hours of sleep, and less active people getting less or even more sleep then this threshold
+1. When looking at the graph and imagining a line best fit, there is a correlation *(Note: Correlation does not imply causation)* between the amount of sleep an individual gets and the time they are active, with the most active people getting 6-8 hours of sleep, and less active people getting less or even more sleep then this threshold
 2. In our sample size, our respondents are logging more activity on their smart devices on the weekdays, rather than the weekends, with the peak being on Tuesdays

 ### 6.2 Are These Trends Applicable to Bellabeat Consumers?